 We chose to compare the 1820 and 1830 census to William Shackford’s family by creating the attached spreadsheet.
-The comparison shows us that the censuses match William’s family exactly with the addition of one additional female family member age 45 and over living in the household in the 1820 census.
+The comparison shows us that the censuses match William’s family within the ranges of ages listed in these censuses with the addition of one additional female family member age 45 and over living in the household in the 1820 census.

 Once we’d created the spreadsheet, we decided to learn more about William’s household after William died and discover that his wife Mercy was left to care for a family with 9 children ages 19, 17, 16, 12, 10, 8, 4, 3,and 1.
 This helps us understand why two years after William’s death, Mercy married Joseph Newell, a man almost 30 years her age and may help us understand more about the lives of her children who lost a father at such a young age.

 All posts on this website are a work in progress.
 We’d love to learn of any corrections or additions to the information shared.
 Also we’d love it if you’d like the post here or at http://www.facebook.com/shackfordgenealogy) as that helps share the post with others.
 Thanks!

 Massachusetts, Massachusetts, Town and Vital Records, 1620-1988, , Marcy Shackford m Joseph Newell, ; digital images, Ancestry.com (http://www.ancestry.com : accessed 12 June 2016); Town and City Clerks of Massachusetts.
 Massachusetts Vital and Town Records.